Helen Thompson Sunday: Children

-A career of her own
+Career of her own

 When Billy Sunday died in 1935, Nell became the guardian of her husband's image while also embarking on her own 22-year ministry, preaching, encouraging young evangelists and raising money for Christian organizations, especially rescue missions such as the Pacific Garden Mission, where her husband had been converted.
 On one occasion she told Grace Theological Seminary President Alva J. McClain, who was introducing her, "You sit down now so I can talk to these young people about the Lord!"

 A "sketchy housekeeper," Nell Sunday was noted for scavenging food for later meals when invited to dinner.
 Thriftier than anyone else in the Sunday family, Nell was nonetheless generous with both her time and her money, especially where she perceived a genuine need.
 Furthermore, she had a sense of humor that "helped her bear heavy tragedies and got her easily over some rough places."
 And she could laugh at herself as well as others.

 Nell Sunday lived long enough to speak at early Billy Graham crusades, and she frequently visited Bob Jones College, where she was given an honorary degree in 1940.
 (A residence hall on the Greenville campus was also named in her honor.)

 In her later years, Nell Sunday suffered from cataracts, heart attacks, and cancer.
 In 1957, she died in Phoenix, Arizona, where she had been spending the winter with her grandson, Paul Haines.
 Old friends conducted her funeral.
 After two eulogies, Bob Jones Jr. said, "I can hear Ma Sunday now saying, 'That's enough of this foolishness.
 Let's get down to business and talk about Jesus.'"